-Chatow Law is built on a foundation of Mark’s 20 years of business experience as a founder, executive, and CEO of companies across a range of industries including real estate development, technology, wellness, and consumer products.
+Chatow Law is a business litigation firm built on a foundation of Mark’s 20 as an Orange County, California Business Lawyer.
+He’s served as founder, executive, and CEO of companies across a range of industries including real estate development, technology, wellness, and consumer products.

 1990 – USC Law

 Mark began his studies at USC’s Gould School of Law in 1990, and earned his J.D. from USC Law in 1993.

 1993 – Consumer Products

 Between his first and second years of law school, Mark became a founding partner of Roundhouse Products.
 After graduating from USC, Mark began to work full-time at Roundhouse as VP Sales & Marketing, and helped grow the company from its initial three partners to more than 200 employees, $60,000,000 in revenue, and #25 on the Inc. 500.
 In addition to opening Walmart, Best Buy, and an international distribution network, Mark had a variety of legal responsibilities, from drafting the company’s first partnership agreement and IP filings to the due diligence and agreements around Roundhouse’s acquisition by Targus Group in 2000.

 In 2002, after the successful sale of Roundhouse to Targus, Mark acquired a business in the consumer wellness industry, and was CEO from 2002 through 2006.
 Mark handled a wide range of legal issues at MTC: from corporate entity and tax matters, to successfully resolving an internet defamation case with one of the world’s largest consumer review websites, to the negotiation of the sale of the company in 2011.